fk506cni/position_fix/README.md

 (implemented)

-fixation multi target file in one directory against one image file.
+fixation multi target file in one directory against one reference image file.

 ## sequential fix

-(not implemented yet)
+(implemented)

 sequential fixation.
 After one fixation, target fix image will be the reference in next fixation.